Houston Slip and Fall Lawyer

 Each of the above classifications determines the duty owed to the injured person.
 The duties owed are as follows:

 - Duty to an Invitee – A person in control of the premises owes a duty to exercise reasonable care to provide a safe premises.
 This means that the land owner must disclose all unreasonably dangerous conditions of which he is aware and those that he should have knowledge of upon reasonable inspection of the property.
 This is a “knew or should have known” standard known as “constructive knowledge.”.
-If the land owner has actual or constructive knowledge of an unreasonably dangerous condition, he has a duty to either remedy the danger or warn the invitee of the hazard.
+If the land owner has actual or constructive knowledge of an unreasonably dangerous condition posing a slip and fall hazard, he has a duty to either remedy the danger or warn the invitee of the hazard.
 Failure to do one or the other results in liability for injury caused by the unreasonably dangerous condition.

 - Duty to a Licensee – A person in control of the premises owes a licensee a duty to disclose only known dangerous conditions.
 There is no duty to inspect the property to make it reasonably safe for a licensee.

 - Duty to a Trespasser – A person in control of the premises owes a trespasser only a minimal duty to not intentionally or willfully do him or her harm.
-Proving liability for an adult trespasser is extremely difficult in many cases.
+Proving liability for an adult trespasser in a slip and fall case is extremely difficult.
 However, there are some exceptions.
 Such as the attractive nuisance doctrine and the doctrine of implied permission by acquiescence.
 These doctrines are discussed more below.

-Slip and Falls in Grocery Stores and Commercial Properties
+Slip and Fall Accidents in Grocery Stores and Commercial Properties

 Any place where the general public is invited to come and shop or conduct business has a duty to conduct reasonable inspections to keep the premises safe for their patrons.
-Spills and leaks in machines often cause hard to notice slip hazards in public places.
+Spills and leaks in machines often cause hard to notice slip and fall hazards in public places.
 Faulty railing, rotten balconies and steps, poor lighting, holes and elevation changes in walkways all may lead to a serious injury from an unanticipated fall.
-Properties that frequently expose people to fall or trip injuries include:
+Properties that frequently expose people to slip and fall accidents include:

 - Water Parks